Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ![My Image](assets/Solar-Flow-Intro.png)

+##  The Prediction Framework

-##  Our generic prediction framework which is used for all the machine learning models we use in this study
+Our generic prediction framework which is used for all the machine learning models we use in this study:

 ![My Image](assets/Model_diagram.png)